tubaman48/CI-MS4-cpb-shop/README.md

 -   User Admin for maintaining user access
 -   Store Admin for maintaining details of products for sales plus their associated categories
 -   Passing consumers who wish to purchase without registering for a profile
--   More regular consumers who by registering via a profile will save time on reentering personal details and will be able to see their order history
+-   More regular consumers who by registering via a profile will save time on re-entering personal details and will be able to see their order history

 ![Image](/static/docs/img/CI-MS4-CPB-Shop_mock_up.png)